 Facebook, Twitter, and Instagram are the most popular forms of social media in use but that can and will change.

-Social Media plays a huge role in facilitating the growth of a new industry built around individuals doing what they love to do and sharing it with the world.
+Social Media plays a huge role in facilitating the growth of a new industry.
+And it’s built around individuals doing what they love to do and sharing it with the world.
 Lulu was founded on this principle, that people want stories and want to share their stories.
-And just like a self-published author, we use Social Media in a variety of forms to get the word out about self-publishing.

 Today, we will look at three platforms and consider best practices for each.